Factom-Asset-Tokens/FAT/fatips/x.md

 ## Specification

 The technical specification should describe the syntax and semantics of any new feature.
-The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (go-ethereum, parity, cpp-ethereum, ethereumj, ethereumjs, and [others](https://github.com/ethereum/wiki/wiki/Clients)).
+The specification should be detailed enough to allow competing, interoperable implementations for any of the current FAT platforms ([fat-js](https://github.com/DBGrow/fat-js), any future implementations).

 ## Implementation

-The implementations must be completed before any EIP is given status "Final", but it need not be completed before the EIP is accepted.
+The implementations must be completed before any FATIP is given status "Final", but it need not be completed before the FATIP is accepted.
 While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of "rough consensus and running code" is still useful when it comes to resolving many discussions of API details.